TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 <img src="images/l1b.jpg" height="200" />
 </p>

 Using a terminal such as RealTerm it is possible to send non-ASCI characters and numbers instead of just text strings to the six keys labelled T1 to T6 - this may then perform various macro key actions - refer to the first picture in the set of four images below.
-Other approaches considered included a decoder for encoded [**duckyscripts**](https://github-wiki-see.page/m/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript), but directly programming these macros seems to be more efficient.
+Other approaches considered included a decoder for encoded [**duckyscripts**](https://github-wiki-see.page/m/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript), but directly programming these macros seems to be more efficient - refer to the built-in keyboard macro examples below.

 Another way to save large text files or non-ASCII macro files directly in the LittleFS formatted Flash memory of the Pico is described [**here**](https://github.com/earlephilhower/arduino-pico-littlefs-plugin/blob/master/README.md) and [**here**](https://arduino-pico.readthedocs.io/en/latest/fs.html).
 You can therefore copy your files (ASCII text or non-ASCII macro files) using the names StrData1 or TtrData1 through to StrData12 or TtrData12 directly to the Pico Flash filesystem - see the 3rd picture below for a file list.